dbgeek/aoc_2019/README.md

 # Advent of code 2019

-Contribute my solutions to [Advent of Code 2019](https://adventofcode.com) and be inspired by others.
+Contribute my solutions for [Advent of Code 2019](https://adventofcode.com).